 The new Service Catalog setup experience makes managing your service metadata easier than ever.
 These UI updates make it simpler to add metadata to existing services, add services that are not yet monitored by Datadog, tag them appropriately, and root out any unintended updates.
 With a simpler way to manage metadata, you can reduce knowledge silos in your engineering team, get new team members trained on how to add services faster, and promote better visibility across teams who own different services.

-If you’re new to Datadog, sign up for a 14-day and see firsthand how you can take advantage of the increased visibility offered by the Service Catalog.
+If you’re new to Datadog, sign up for a 14-day free trial and see firsthand how you can take advantage of the increased visibility offered by the Service Catalog.
 Get started with the new setup experience today.